Kilimanjaro Gear List

 INSULATED DOWN PARKA

 This jacket or parka should be heavily insulated with high-quality down fill.
 We recommend an overall parka weight of more than 1.3 lb.
-A hood is required.
+Hood required.
 Light insulated jackets/micro puffs will not be sufficient.
 This is your warmest jacket, cut larger in size to fit over many layers on summit night in the cold.

 INSULATED SYNTHETIC PANTS

 A synthetic insulated pant with full-length separating side zips.
 A “puffy jacket for your legs.”
-Cut larger to go over soft-shell pants and base layer bottoms on summit night.
-Some type of ski pants that achieve the above can be a substitute.
+Cut larger to go over softshell pants and base layer bottoms on summit night.
+Ski pants with these qualities can be a substitute.
 An example is the Rab Photon insulated pant.

 HANDWEAR